 Known as the Railway Capital of Canada, St. Thomas in Ontario’s Southwest has a rich history built on its railway heritage.
-And, in this food guide, we’re where to eat and drink in St. Thomas.
+And, in this food guide, we’re dishing out on where to eat & drink in St. Thomas.

 At its peak, this Railway City in Elgin County served as a primary Canadian train stop on the short-cut between Detroit and Buffalo.
 Being a major hub for a multitude of railways played a crucial role in the growth of St. Thomas from a town of 1700 people in 1860 to 40,000 people today.